Who can be granted a residence permit as a skilled worker?

 If you are an athlete and are to participate in top-level sports, or are to be trainer for top-level sports, there must be a statement from your club (your employer) regarding your competance and the level you are to participate on.

-- As a rule, you must have received an offer of full-time employment for one employer.
+- You must have received a concrete offer of employment from one employer in Norway

 How to apply